maigen/stack_clone/README.md

 #Stack Overflow Clone

+##Completed:

-*As a user, I want to create an account and receive a confirmation email so I know I signed up properly.
+*As a user, I want to create an account.

+*As a user, I want to be automatically signed in upon creating an account.

 *As a user, I want to ask a question, so that I can get help with a programming problem I'm having.